nikolareljin/wp-post-exporter/test/README.md

   - `test/tmp/plugin-check.json` (if WP-CLI command is available)
   - `test/tmp/meta-check.json` (header/readme consistency checks)
 - Notes:
+  - The script rebuilds a distributable copy using `.distignore` and mounts it into the containers, matching what you'll upload to WordPress.org.
   - The official Plugin Check plugin is installed into the test site.
 Some checks may only be available via WP Admin (Tools → Plugin Check).
 The script will still generate meta checks JSON even if the WP-CLI command is not available.